Writing Algebraic Expressions

-Answer: In this case, the unknown numbers are already assigned with variables which are m and n.
+Answer: In this case, the unknown numbers are already assigned to variables m and n.
 That’s one less thing to worry.

 The key is to recognize that we are going to add a quotient and a product.

-- quotient of m and 2 is expressed as
+- the quotient of m and 2 is expressed as

-- product of 4 and n is expressed as
+- the product of 4 and n is expressed as

 Therefore, the sum of the quotient and product is .

 Example 4: The difference of the product of 7 and w, and the quotient of 2 and v.